-This bill proposes to amend the North Dakota Century Code regarding the possession of firearms and dangerous weapons in publicly owned or operated buildings and at public gatherings.
+This bill proposes to amend the North Dakota Century Code regarding the possession of firearms and dangerous weapons in publicly operated buildings and at public gatherings.
 A new section is introduced that prohibits the possession of firearms or dangerous weapons in public areas of publicly operated buildings unless individuals possess a valid class 1 or class 2 firearm license and pass through security equipment staffed by armed personnel.
-Additionally, the bill amends Section 62.1-02-05 to remove the prohibition of firearms in churches or places of worship and instead allows for nonpublic areas within publicly operated buildings, while also adding provisions for buildings operated by the university system.
+Additionally, the bill amends section 62.1-02-05 to remove the prohibition of firearms in churches or places of worship and instead allows for nonpublic areas within publicly operated buildings, while also adding provisions for buildings operated by the university system.

 Statutes affected: